epigen/rnaseq_pipeline/README.md

 - [RNA-seq Analysis Recipe](https://github.com/epigen/MrBiomics/wiki/RNAseq-Analysis-Recipe)

 # 🔍 Quality Control
-Below are some guidelines for the manual quality control of each sample using the generated `MultiQC` report, but keep in mind that every experiment/dataset is different.
+Below are some guidelines for the manual quality control of each sample using the generated `MultiQC` report and visualized (interactive) sample annotation, but keep in mind that every experiment/dataset is different.
 Thresholds are general suggestions and may vary based on experiment type, organism, and library prep.

 - **Read Depth (STAR)**: Count of `(Uniquely) Mapped Reads` >10M is minimum, >20M reads is optimal for differential expression analysis.
 - **Alignment Rate (STAR):** `% (Uniquely) Mapped Reads` >70-80%.
 Low rates might indicate contamination or reference issues.